stakater/kubestackplus-docs/content/for-developers/tutorials/outer-loop/deploying-secrets.md

     * _Owner_: Customer's delivery engineer
     * _Location_: In build namespace of the tenant through `apps-gitops` repository
     * _Deployment Process_: To deploy the git-pat-creds, follow the below-mentioned steps:
-        1. Navigate to your apps-gitops repository
+        1. Navigate to your `apps-gitops-config` repository
         1. Open up the tenant for which you want to deploy this secret.
         1. Now navigate to the folder which bears the name of the application for which you want to run the pipelines.
         1. Open the build folder.